Gabriel Ogbechie

-Gabriel Ogbechie (OON) (born 28 May 1966) is a Nigerian business executive and philanthropist who founded the Rainoil Group, one of Nigeria's largest indigenous oil and gas company.
+Gabriel Ogbechie (OON) (born 28 May 1966) is a Nigerian Billionaire businessman and philanthropist who founded the Rainoil Group, one of Nigeria's largest indigenous oil and gas company.

 Early life and education

 Ogbechie hails from Idumuje Ugboko in Aniocha North Local Government Area of Delta state and was born to an average home and the fifth of six children.
 He attended Queen of the Niger Primary School, Onitsha, and St. Patrick's College, Asaba, after which he proceeded to the University of Benin (Nigeria), where he obtained a Bachelor of Science (B.Sc.) degree in Production Engineering.

-Gabriel Ogbechie is a pioneer member of the Lagos Business School Owner Manager Programme 2002.
-He was awarded an Honorary Doctorate (D.Sc.) in Technology Management by Novena University, Ogume, Delta State in 2016.
+Gabriel Ogbechie is a pioneer member of the Lagos Business School Owner Manager Programme 2002 and an alumnus of the Harvard Business School’s 57th Owner/President Management Programme.
+In 2016, he was awarded an Honorary Doctorate (D.Sc.) in Technology Management by Novena University, Ogume, Delta State.

 Career

-Early Career
+Early career

 Ogbechie began his career working in an Accounting firm before landing his first job as a Sales Operations Manager in the oil and gas industry in the early 1990s.

 Rainoil Limited

 In 1997, Ogbechie founded Rainoil Limited.
-The downstream oil and gas company owns three depots in Nigeria.
+The downstream oil and gas company owns three state-of-the-art petroleum product storage depots, strategically located across Nigeria.
+These depots, each with a substantial 50 million litre capacity, are situated in Oghara, Delta State; Calabar, Cross River State; and Ijegun Egba, Lagos State.

+In addition to its storage facilities, Rainoil Limited manages a network of over 200 retail petrol stations and LPG plants across Nigeria.
+The company has a fleet of more than 400 petroleum product tank trucks for efficient distribution to its network of stations and customers.

 In December 2017, Rainoil announced the annual Rainoil Tennis Open in partnership with the Nigerian Tennis Federation.
 Ogbechie revealed that the objective of Rainoil bankrolling a national open tournament was to pave way for an international tournament that would see stars from various parts of the world come to play in Nigeria.

-Norsworthy Agro Allied Company Limited

-In 2017, the Delta State Government under the administration of Ifeanyi Okowa partnered with Ogbechie's Norsworthy Limited in a $20 million deal for the construction of an agro-allied industrial palm plantation built on 1,400 hectares of land owned by Akwukwu-Igbo, Ugbolu, and Ilah communities in Oshimili North Local Council of Delta State.
-Ogbechie currently sits as the chairman of the company.

 Preline Limited

-In October 2021, Ogbechie's Preline Limited acquired a controlling stake in Eterna Oil, thereby making him the Chairman of the Eterna oil board of directors.
+In October 2021, Ogbechie's Preline Limited acquired a controlling stake in Eterna PLC, a company quoted on the Nigerian Stock Exchange, thereby making him the Chairman of the Eterna PLC board of directors.